Have you ever felt like an outsider or experienced bullying? If so, then The Hundred Dresses by Eleanor Estes is a book you won’t want to miss.

 Use the book to launch an anti-bullying campaign in your classroom or school.
 Have students create posters, skits, or videos that promote kindness, acceptance, and empathy.

 A number of years ago, I had my students complete a drawing/writing project with monsters.
 Students drew a monster and colored it.
 They had to keep their drawings secret.
 No one was to see them until the “reveal.”

 Students then had to write detailed instructions for another person to follow to draw the exact same monster.
 Next, students exchanged instructions and drew a second monster based on the instructions alone.
 Then, students revealed their original monster drawings.
 Students compared the two drawings to determine if the instructions gave a clear “picture” of the monster.

 The project was a lot of fun.
-It was a real eye opener for many students whose instructions were not clear.
-Click here to see some examples from the project.
+It was a real eye-opener for many students whose instructions were not clear.

 The Hundred Dresses Book Unit contains graphic organizers for an interactive notebook and game activities.
-Vocabulary, comprehension, constructive response writing, and skill practice are all included.
+Vocabulary, comprehension, constructed response writing, and skill practice are all included.